 “Over 25 Million Monthly Unique Users Rated Top-Rated Home Building, Remodeling and Design Professionals in the United States and Around the World” is how THEIR press release begins.
 Does that sound like it is supportive of you?
 Notice the links in the press release going to them- they show you whom the press release is designed to serve.

 If you want to write a press release, and it can be helpful if picked up locally, focus on your business, your accomplishments, and why you won the award.
 Include a quote in your words, not in the words of their Vice President of Marketing.
 Maybe even include a quote from a Houzz testimonial about your work.
 Then promote it through a press release site (try the free prlog.org or the paid prweb.com which tends to get more of their releases picked up by the media) and/or post it to your website, and send it to your local media directly.
 Don’t expect anyone to get excited that you are one of a gazillion designers to win a Houzz award, however there is always the slim possibility that an editor will fill space with the mention.
 There is a better chance that their online version will automatically pick-up on it because it came over the wire as local news.

-If you don’t understand the difference between using the image vs the badge, or a followed vs no-follow link, then bring this to your web designer or marketing company to set-up.
+If you don’t understand the difference between using the image vs the badge, or a followed vs no-follow link, then bring this to your web designer or marketing agency to set-up.